yuens1002/wats1030-moving-files/README.md

 Once you have created your Droplet and successfully connected to it, you will need to install and configure Git:

-1. Install Git on your Droplet using `apt-get`, which is a package management tool used by CentOS.
+1. Install Git on your Droplet using `apt-get`, which is a package management tool used by Ubuntu.
   * Run the command `sudo apt-get install git` to begin the install process
   * Pay attention: `apt-get` will ask you to confirm that you want to install the application once it determines how much disk space it will take up.
 You will have to press `Y` to continue the installation.
   * You will know the installation is finished when you see: `'git help -a' and 'git help -g' lists available subcommands and some concept guides.
 See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.`